A resume pretty much defines the success of your job search. Thus, it is vital to do it right!

 - Accuracy of contact information, dates, abbreviations, and other information

-Once you finish writing your resume, set it aside for a few days.
+Once you've done write my resume request, set it aside for a few days.
 Then, get back to it and check it against this checklist to find and eliminate any errors.
 Also, if possible, don’t hesitate to ask someone else to proofread your resume and give you feedback.

 Stick to Instructions